jgaa/QVocalWriter/README.md

   Translate text or transcriptions between languages using local models.

 * **Assistant Chat**
-  Interact with a local language model for drafting, rewriting, summarizing, or refining text, research and experimenting or playing with local models of various sizes and capabilities.
+  Interact with a local language model for drafting, rewriting, summarizing, or refining text, as well as researching, experimenting, or playing with local models of various sizes and capabilities.

 Each feature is designed to work independently, sharing models and infrastructure where it makes sense, but without tight coupling.

 ## Building